Lighthouses in the Upper Peninsula

 Lighthouse tours in the Upper Peninsula

 More than a dozen of our lighthouses are open for public tours!
 You may be fascinated by the architecture and scenery of these locations, but wait until you learn about the history behind the buildings and the people who operated them.
 Climb up the spiral staircase into the tower just like the original lightkeepers used to every day.
-Here are the available tours:
+Here are just a few of available tours across the Upper Peninsula:

 Lighthouse bed & breakfasts